fommil/fpmortals/manuscript/complete.md

 We don't use everything in `drone-dynamic-agents` so we will give standalone examples when appropriate.

 There has been criticism of the naming in Scalaz, and functional programming in general.
 Most names follow the conventions introduced in the Haskell programming language, based on *Category Theory*.
-Feel free to set up `type` aliases in your own codebase if you would prefer to use verbs based on the primary functionality of the typeclass (e.g.
+Feel free to set up `type` aliases if verbs based on the primary functionality are easier to remember when learning (e.g. `Mappable`, `Pureable`, `FlatMappable`).
-`Mappable`, `Pureable`, `FlatMappable`) until you are comfortable with the standard names.

 Before we introduce the typeclass hierarchy, we will peek at the four most important methods from a control flow perspective: the methods we